ServiceNowNextExperience/photobooth-uic-camera/README.md

 `git stash`

 10. That's it!
 You should have the latest code locally.
-If you want to be sure you can always run "git pull" to be sure.
+If you want to be sure you can always run `git pull` to be sure.
 Now you just need the following two commands, executed from the root of the "photobooth-uic-camera" folder as you develop the component:

     **Develop locally:**
     `snc ui-component develop --open`